 It studies the history of energy use and power generation by humans from ancient times to today, the development of modern thermal sciences, and the effects of different energy sources and technologies on society, economy, and military.
 The cluster discusses the present state-of-the-art of modern energy systems, using both renewable and non-renewable energy sources, and allows students to work on their own design project to solve a specific energy problem.
 Finally, the cluster explores possible materials and technologies for a better energy future by presenting a range of novel and promising approaches for clean and affordable energy.
 The cluster gives students the opportunity to combine theoretical knowledge with hands-on experience, practice the understanding of scientific literature, and strengthen their oral and written presentation skills in the context of global energy.

-The courses listed below count for the four Engineering majors, the Undergraduate Certificate in Energy and Environment, and the Energy Engineering Minor.
+The courses listed below may count for the four Engineering majors.
+One semester of FOCUS may replace the free elective component for the Undergraduate Certificate in Energy and Environment or one course for the Energy Engineering Minor.

 The use of energy throughout human history is explored, starting from the earliest beginnings of humanity to modern power generation.
 This course will consider the development of different primary energy sources over time, the history of various energy conversion and storage technologies, and the establishment of modern thermal sciences.
 A major focus of this course is the investigation of how these developments affected and still affect societal, economic, military, and technological change and growth.
 Understanding the historical trends related to energy use and power generation will allow for better informed prediction of humanity’s energy future.
 This course will combine engineering and social sciences to study various periods in human history, including Agricultural Revolutions, the Industrial Revolution, and Digital and Information Revolutions.